 Causes of Amnesia After Head Injury

 Amnesia is the inability to form new memories or recall old ones.
-It is characterized by a state of confusion regarding place, time and person.
+It can also include confusion regarding place, time, and person.

-In other words, the person has no memory of where they are or how they got there, and they cannot retain new memories.
+In other words, the person has no memory of: (1) where they are, (2) how they got there, and (3) any new memories since the injury.
 When amnesia occurs after a concussion or brain injury, it is known as post-traumatic amnesia.

 Post-traumatic amnesia most often appears after a person emerges from a coma.
-However, it can occur even if they never lose consciousness.
+However, this is not always the case.

 Several brain regions are involved in the processes of memory and new learning, and damage to any of these areas can cause amnesia.
-Some of the main areas of the brain that are in charge of memory include the:
+Some of the major areas of the brain that are in charge of memory include: